srajgopalan/solace-ci-cd-demo/README.md

 This sample demostrates how you can use Solace's SEMPv2 management API to integrate the automated provisioning of your Solace environment with your CI/CD Pipeline.

-__NOTE:__ The sample has been created to illustrate how SEMPv2 can be used to integrate Solace with a CI/CD pipeline.
-You may need to modify the samples to align with your custom environment, as well as apply security, hardening and other production readiness considerations as necessary.

 There are two ways you can get started:

 - If your company has Solace message routers deployed, contact your middleware team to obtain the host name or IP address of a Solace message router to test against, a username and password to access it, and a VPN in which you can produce and consume messages.